osbornjd/acts-framework/README.md

 each event.
 The available algorithms differ in their purpose and consequently in the interface they provide:

-*   A service uses the `IService` interface and must implement the `startRun` and the `prepare` methods.
-A service is intended to provide slowly changing of constant information, e.g. geometry and alignment, for each event.
+*   A service is intended to provide slowly changing of constant information, e.g. geometry and alignment, for each event.
+A service implements the `IService` interface  with the `startRun` and `prepare` methods.
     Computationally expensive initialization should be executed in the `startRun` method.
 A service can have an internal state and each implementation has to ensure that concurrent calls are valid.
 Services are called before all other algorithms.
-*   A reader uses the `IReader` interface and must implement the `numEvents` and `read` methods.
-A reader should be used to read per-event data from disk and provide it to other algorithms via the event store.
+*   A reader should be used to read per-event data from disk and provide it to other algorithms via the event store.
+A reader implements the `IReader` interface and with the `availableEvents` and `read` methods.
 A reader can have an internal state and each implementation has to ensure that concurrent calls are valid.
-Readers are called after the services.
+Readers are always called after all services.
-*   A processing algorithm uses the `IAlgorithm` interface and must implement the `execute` method.
-Anything that processes event data e.g. simulations or reconstruction algorithms should use this interface.
-A processing algorithm **must not** have an internal state in order to be callable concurrently without additional precautions.
+*   An algorithm is anything that processes event data e.g. simulations or reconstruction algorithms should use this interface.
+An algorithm implements the `IAlgorithm` interface with the `execute` method.
+    An algorithm **must not** have an internal state in order to be callable concurrently without additional precautions.
 Processing algorithms are called after the readers.
 Most algorithms should try to use the `BareAlgorithm` helper class to simplify the implementation.
-*   A writer uses the `IWriter` interface and must implement the `write` and `endRun` methods.
-The writer takes existing data from the event store and writes it to disk.
+*   A writer takes existing data from the event store and writes it to disk.
+    A writer implements the `IWriter` interface and with the `write` and `endRun` methods.
 A writer can not modify the event store but can have an internal state.
 Each implementation has to ensure that concurrent calls are valid.
 Writers are called after all other algorithms.

-All algorithms also have to implement the `name` method to identify them.
+All algorithms also have to implement the `name` method to be able to identify them.

 To simplify interactions between different algorithms please adhere to the following guidelines: